Your New Aquatots Swimming Lessons

 - Pool Instructions – Each pool will have a carefully detailed plan of how to enter the building, where to change and where to wait for entry to the pool.
 Please do ensure you read this before your first lesson as it's likely to be different to how you previously arrived.
 Each class will operate as its own bubble and the plan will ensure that you stay with the same group whilst at the venue and also maintaining safe distances.

 - Social Distance - When approaching the pool building whether that be from car parking or the road, please do observe social distancing at all times.

 - Prompt arrival - The plan for each pool has been carefully calculated and relies on swimmers arriving on time.
 We regret that we will be unable to accommodate any late arrivals should you arrive after your swim session has commenced.
 We suggest that you arrive 10 minutes before your swim lesson which provides the earlier class with 15 mins to change after swimming and leave the premises before you enter the changing area.

 - Entering the pool building – Please use the hand sanitiser provided before entering the building and observe any signs regarding numbers allowed in at any one time.

-- Use of Face Masks – Although these are not required within the pool itself we would recommend parents wear facemasks whilst moving through the changing areas and entrance halls.
+- Use of Face Masks – Although these are not required within the pool itself we ask that all parents wear facemasks whilst moving through the changing areas and entrance halls.

 - Changing Facilities - Arrive Swim / Beach Ready – To minimise time spent within changing areas we ask that all swimmers come to the pool swim ready, with swimwear under your clothing.
 The only exception will be our baby swimmers still in nappies as changing into swimming nappies can still happen in designated changing areas.
 Everyone will however be able to change after the lesson but we would ask that this takes place as quickly as possible and you are existing the building within 15 minutes of your lesson finishing.
 A great option for children is a quick change into a baby grow or onesie for a swift change.